ember-learn/ember-blog/source/2019-04-28-the-ember-times-issue-96.md

 Last week's **contributor workshop** organised by the folks over at the [EmberJS Paris meetup](https://twitter.com/EmberJSParis) has been a **real success**: with new changes to Ember CLI, improvements to Ember addons and even a brand-new RFC written, the Ember community gave back to the project, with some of the work even being made by first-time contributors! 🙌

 Already feeling inspired to participate in or initiate your own **Ember contributor workshop**?
 Be sure to check out [these helpful resources to help you get you started](https://github.com/ember-learn/emberjs-contributors-workshop).
-And don't forget to check back on [\#dev-ember-learning Discord channel](https://discordapp.com/invite/emberjs) and the [Ember Help Wanted app](https://help-wanted.emberjs.com/) to find a something neat to work on.
+And don't forget to check back on [#dev-ember-learning Discord channel](https://discordapp.com/invite/emberjs) and the [Ember Help Wanted app](https://help-wanted.emberjs.com/) to find something neat to work on.
 Codage heurex! 💻❤️

 ---